 The Mind in Movement Laboratory is located on the main campus of the University of Idaho, in Moscow, Idaho.
 We are associated with the Department of Psychology & Communication Studies, the Neuroscience Program, and the Graduate Program in Experimental Psychology with an emphasis on Human Factors.

-Our research investigates the interconnectedness of thought and action, using tools and methods from biomechanics, motor control, and cognitive psychology.
-Our work is inspired by two main ideas: (1) cognitive factors are important for controlling action and posture, and (2) how people move and hold themselves can yield important insights about how they think.
+The field of action research encompasses posture and movement and draws on methods from biomechanics, motor control, and psychology.
+Our work is inspired by the idea that cognitive factors are important for controlling action, and that, therefore, how people carry themselves can yield important insights about how they think.

-A better understanding of the role of the mind in action may lead to novel treatments for movement disorders such as Parkinson's disease, to better workplace design to reduce strain and injury, and to insights into how to reduce psychophysical problems associated with aging.
+A better understanding of the role of thought in action may lead to novel treatments for movement disorders such as Parkinson's disease, to better workplace design to reduce strain and injury, and to insights into how to reduce psychophysical problems associated with aging.